A friend and I climbed to the top of the Pensacola Lighthouse. Yet, somehow, even this seemingly tame activity took a terrifying turn.

 Is she serious?
 We can’t go back out there!

 Just then, a frail, 70-year-old Asian lady comes waltzing back in from the balcony, a huge smile on her face.

-Lindsey looks to the old lady and back to me.
-“Amy, if she can do it, we can do it.”
+My friend looks to the old lady and back to me.
+“If she can do it, we can do it.”

 But we can’t do it.
 No, really, we can’t.
 Someone has placed a huge ladder to our left, and we can’t get around it.
 We can’t go right because other people are blocking the way.
 So we’re just stuck there.
 On a windy balcony.
 150 feet above ground.
 I’m about to pass out.

 Just as I think I might lose consciousness, my fried nudges me.
 “WHY are there monks?
 Why are there monks???”